9 Benefits of the Consistent Use of POs

 Improve inventory management

 Many eProcurement solutions offer integration with popular ERP solutions.
 Integrating your requisition and purchase order processing with your ERP provides you with an inventory management system with access to pending and approved requisitions and purchase orders as it performs routine replenishment calculations, allowing it to make more accurate, informed recommendations for reordering inventory items.
-Purchase orders don’t always receive the respect they deserve at gatekeepers of corporate spending.
-When leveraged as part of a comprehensive eProcurement solution, the humble purchase order is elevated to a vital role at the center of an effective, successful, corporate-wide procurement cycle.
+Purchase order software doesn’t always receive the respect it deserves by the gatekeepers of corporate spending.
+When leveraged as part of a comprehensive eProcurement solution, the humble PO process is elevated to a vital role at the center of an effective, successful, corporate-wide procurement cycle.